tuf75588/react-trello-clone/README.md

 Notable third party modules we will use for this application are:

-- React-DnD for drag and drop functionality
+- React-DnD for drag and drop
 - Emotion for CSS-in-JS

 ---